 - Subsequent modules (KYB2-KYB8) are 69 GBP each

 - For those choosing to progress to the Advanced Certificate pay additional fees

 For non-UK enquirers, you can work out the cost of these fees in your local currency using this calculator.

 NB This is an external financial site and is for information purposes only.

 How will I be assessed?
 You will be assessed on a continuous basis.
 This means you submit work for each module then progress to the next.
 There are no examinations.

 It has been a long time since I studied.
 Will I cope?
 Don't let a lack of schooling or recent formal studies deter you - helpful tutorial support is available for all students, regardless of academic background.
 Assignments are shorter than for other courses we offer.
-The focus of the course is on biblical knwowledge, understanding and developing skills.
+The focus of the course is on biblical knowledge, understanding and developing Bible study skills.

 How much time will I need to devote to the studies?
 The minimum requirement is completion of two modules per year.
-However, three or four modules can be completed easily each with approximately 2-3 hours per week (although circumstances differ from individual to individual).
+On average a module can be completed with approximately 2-3 hours of study per week over 10-12 weeks (although circumstances differ from individual to individual).
 The course is entirely flexible, allowing you to organise your studies to suit your personal situation.

 Is there any information about the content of individual modules?
 Yes.
 In the blue box at the top-right of this page select "Knowing Your Bible Specification" to download a pdf file with further details about the course and individual module syllabi.

 What is included in the first fee payable?
-A hard copy of the KYB series textbook, access to the eCampus (including a database of full-text theological articles, forum and other resources) and the first KYB1 module, which includes audio and video talks and lectures, reading assignments, and finally access to the KYB1 tutor.
+Access to the eCampus (including a database of full-text theological articles, forum and other resources), all the materials for the first KYB1 module, which includes audio and video talks and lectures, reading assignments, and access to the KYB1 tutor.